Catheter ablation is a minimally invasive procedure to treat atrial fibrillation. It can relieve symptoms and improve quality of life.

 You might feel symptoms, such as palpitations, after the

 ablation procedure.
 These symptoms might happen while your heart is healing.
+Sometimes the symptoms may feel different to you after the ablation compared to before the ablation.
 During your follow-up visits, tell your doctor if you have symptoms.
 If they do not go away after a few months, you may need a second ablation procedure.

 Why It Is Done